-Use of order versioning, grouping of change operations and use of reason codes/change types features, as proposed in 19.2 and above.
+The airline is able to notify the Seller of the airline-initiated Order changes and receive the acknowledgement of receipt of notification from the Seller.
+Notification includes use of order versioning, grouping of change operations and use of reason codes/change types features, as proposed in 19.2 and later.

-Ability for seller to make use of Order version numbers to detect whether they are in sync with the latest version of the Order
+The Seller is able to receive notification of the airline-initiated Order changes and acknowledge receipt of notification.
+Including the ability for Seller to make use of Order version numbers to detect whether they are in sync with the latest version of the Order.

 The following are the main components of an OCN: